jgieseler/solo-loader/README.md

 - heliopy, via [Anaconda](https://anaconda.org/conda-forge/heliopy) or [pip](https://pypi.org/project/HelioPy/)
 - cdflib, via [Anaconda](https://anaconda.org/conda-forge/cdflib) or [pip](https://pypi.org/project/cdflib/)

+## Installation

+Install all the requirements, download [epd_loader.py](https://raw.githubusercontent.com/jgieseler/solo-loader/main/epd_loader.py), and place it in your working directory.
+Then access it as described in the **Usage** section.

 ## Usage

 The standard usecase is to utilize the `epd_load` function, which returns Pandas dataframe(s) of the EPD measurements and a dictionary containing information on the energy channels.